ksrawat/mocha-typescript-global-hook/README.md

 1. Have a helper.ts (may be js if your are not using typescript) have a exported function/hook which can be used later in any test file.
 2. We have a CalculatorTest.ts file having mocha test case using helper file to utilize the hook.
-In this case we dont need to declare beforeeach block since we can garb common functionality from the helper(global hook).
+In this case we dont need to declare beforeeach block since we can grab common functionality from the helper(global hook).